 The deadline for applications for the 2014 program has now closed.
-Notification of matches will be sent via email between the dates of November 7th-14th, 2014.
+Notification of matches were sent out November 12th, 2013.

 Intake for the 2015 Professional Mentoring Program will begin around August 2014.
 Notification will be sent out via email to BC HRMA members when applications will open.